I started writing about "Red Dead Redemption 2" when I noticed how little info was available online.

-Who Was Responsible For This?
+Who Was Responsible for This?

-For the sake of your sanity I would recommend skipping these challenges unless you're trying to go for 100% completion.
+For the sake of your sanity, I would recommend skipping these Challenges unless you're trying to go for 100% completion.
 Speaking from experience, and along with the other challenges available, these can feel like a real grind.
-I mean the best strategy for any of Red Dead Redemption 2's challenges is to pace yourself, but with the Gambler Challenges you're going to feel like you're wasting your time.
+I mean the best strategy for any of Red Dead Redemption 2's challenges is to pace yourself, but with the Gambler Challenges, you're going to feel like you're wasting your time.

 Don't get me wrong the first seven are fun, but Challenges eight-ten feel like the developers ran out of ideas and never bothered to have an emergency think tank.
 Though it's possible they're mentally brutal BECAUSE they expected completion seekers.
 Regardless I'll help you the best I can because unlike other articles online, I won't bull s*** you about some non-existent strategy.

 This is something I mention a lot for all of the Challenges, but the thing about the Gambler Challenges is that you can do these all from Chapter 2.
 I really implore you NOT to grind these (or any of the Challenges for that matter).
 Because you're going to rob yourself of the enjoyment of exploration and story missions.
 You might even begin to feel a little contempt.

 So if you're hell-bent on wading through these Challenges do them like this:

 - Challenge #1: Do this after the Chapter 2 Mission "Who Is Without Sin".

 - Challenge #2: After you start Chapter 3 ride into Rhodes and do this at the Saloon.